aws-samples/amazon-cognito-vue-workshop/docs/DevSetup.md

 # Accessing Development Environment - (AWS Cloud9)

-In this section you wll walk-through accessing your development and environment, and getting the code to run the workshop
+In this section you will walk-through accessing your development and environment, and getting the code to run the workshop

 After logging into your Event Engine AWS account you will navigate to the **_AWS Cloud9_** service.
 You should then see a screen similar to the one below.